petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/reference/maintenance-mode-and-deprecations-in-7-4.md

 Obsolete features are eventually removed or replaced with newer, better features.
 Before dropping support for an obsolete feature, Liferay marks it *Deprecated*.

 **Deprecated:** The feature will be unsupported as early as the next minor version release.
-For example, support for a feature deprecated in 7.4 can be dropped as early as 7.5.

 ```{important}
 Plan to stop using deprecated features because their support may cease as early as the next minor release.